These shocking statistics show just how prevalent vehicular crime is. The fact is, no one is immune to auto theft.

 4. Use a GPS-based vehicle protection service

 When your car isn’t parked in the garage, it isn’t covered under the same protections that your home security system offers, like smart locks, burglary detection, and an alarm.
-However, an outdoor camera can help prevent crime in a number of useful ways, including:
+However, an outdoor camera can help prevent crime:

 By offering a visual deterrent.
-When a would-be burglar sees a surveillance camera, the risk of getting caught usually makes them move along.
+When a would-be burglar sees a surveillance camera, the risk of getting caught often deters them.

 By providing valuable footage to law enforcement.
 Police departments are more likely to capture thieves if they can identify who they’re looking for.

 When choosing an outdoor camera to help prevent car theft or vandalism, look for features that include:

 High resolution for a clear picture.
 A security camera with blurry, faded images won’t help identify a thief.
 Choose a camera with 1080p HD resolution for the best possible video quality.

 Night vision.
 Although car thefts can take place any time of the day or night, they tend to occur most often at night.
 That’s why night vision is an important feature to look for in an outdoor camera.

 Auto-recording.
 Cameras with auto-recording features record when a person enters their field of view, so you don’t have to sift through hours of footage to find what you need.

 Wide-angle lens.
 To capture as much of your yard or driveway as possible, a wide-angle lens with a large field of view is a must-have.